BAsh2365/Pytorch_Heisman_Prediction_Exploration_Model/README.md

 UPDATE: increased NN layers and dropout, got a better idea of a more "accurate result" for the model (You can compare both sets of code).

-# Stat predictions (What does a Hiesman winner look like for 2026)
+# Stat predictions (What does a Hiesman winner look like on paper for 2026?)

 <img width="735" height="151" alt="image" src="https://github.com/user-attachments/assets/9b19df7b-d448-4404-aec4-c616da9a338b" />